starsite/FileMaker-Swift/README.md

 I'm going to update the repo this weekend, to include the new `validateSession()` method.
 Claris chose to use a different baseURL for validateSession, which means changes to _all other_ paths in the framework. 😅

-As part of this process, I'll also be deprecating `isActiveToken()`, which is more difficult to manage and requires tracking Date() values.
+I'll also be deprecating `isActiveToken()`, which is no longer needed and requires tracking Date() values.
 Yuck.

 ---